As we have just entered the new year, it’s time to summarise our predictions in this post about cybersecurity trends that will be significant in 2020.

 Even when you are working with third parties, you should ensure that you are working with companies that can provenly help you to measure the impact of your information security efforts.

-Focus also on collecting intelligence, analyse these, and use them to improve your defences.
-By collecting and analysing threats, you will also be able to respond to them better.
+Focus also on collecting intelligence, analyze these, and use them to improve your defenses.
+By collecting and analyzing threats, you will also be able to respond to them better.

-While companies have been prioritising cybersecurity, too many companies are still ranking too low on the cybersecurity maturity model.
-The more mature your company is in terms of cybersecurity maturity, the better your organisation is guarded against cyberthreats.
+While companies have been prioritizing cybersecurity, too many companies are still ranking too low on the cybersecurity maturity model.
+The more mature your company is in terms of cybersecurity maturity, the better your organization is guarded against cyberthreats.

-While you can never be completely safe, doing your best and taking some of the advice from our cybersecurity trends prediction could significantly impact the state of information security in your organisation.
+While you can never be completely safe, doing your best and taking some of the advice from our cybersecurity trends prediction could significantly impact the state of information security in your organization.